 What are the best strategies for stopping global warming?
 Carbon pricing?
 The Green New Deal?
+Government mandates to reduce production and use of fossil fuels, and simultaneously increase the production of clean and renewable energy?
 Here's a brief list of sustainability priorities that the United States should implement in order to avoid contributing to the most catastrophic consequences of anthropogenic climate change:

 - Permanent moratorium on new coal plants.